fluid40/basyx-dotnet/README.md

 - Rework Submodel reference handling in ASS.
 The References are no the primary source and will be updated if submodel objects added / removed from AAS (ElementContainer)
 - Submodel update behavior corrected so that the `IdShort` property can be changed by the input parameter (SubmodelServiceProvider)
 - Change http method from delete to get for endpoint `/shells/{aasIdentifier}/$reference` (AssetAdministrationShellRepositoryController)
+- Fixed put '/submodels/{submodelIdentifier}' endpoint to replace submodel instead of update the submodel (SubmodelRepositoryController)

 ## Features
 - Add Submodel Registry HTTP Server (SubmodelRegistryHttpServer)